Today I am going to introduce a new concept for Python developers: typeclasses.

 }

 See?
-The idea is so similar, that it uses almost the same syntax as Elixir
+The idea is so similar, that it uses almost the same syntax as Elixir.

-Notable real-life examples of how Rust
+Notable real-life examples of how Rust uses its Traits:

 -

-- duplicating objects -
+CopyandClone- duplicating objects -

-s are the core of this language, it is widely used in cases when you need to define any shared behavior.
+Basically, Traits are the core of this language, it is widely used in cases when you need to define any shared behavior.

 Haskell

-has typeclasses to do almost the same thing.
+Haskell has typeclasses to do almost the same thing.

 So, what’s a typeclass?
 Typeclass is a group of types, all of which satisfy some common contract.
 It is also a form of ad-hoc polymorphism that is mostly used for overloading.

-syntax below, it might be not very pleasant and clear to read, especially for people who are not familiar with this brilliant language, but we have what we have:
+I am a bit sorry for the Haskell syntax below, it might be not very pleasant and clear to read, especially for people who are not familiar with this brilliant language, but we have what we have:

 {-# LANGUAGE FlexibleInstances #-}